Use cases

 staff and equipment remain at the hub and are available for other jobs.

 The key features of Video Transport for this case are low latency and the ability to deliver multiple feeds in sync from the production venue to the control room.
-Applications needed: VT Publisher and VT Receiver.
+Applications needed: and .

 This production technique is commonly used in both live and pre-recorded productions – such as interviews or corporate keynotes.
 Instead of bringing a guest or show host into the studio, they can be provided with shippable or permanently installed equipment to contribute from the comfort of their homes.

-The most common method of connecting with remote participants for remote contribution is using the VT Guest Link – a browser-based application that allows participants to contribute from virtually any device.
-If more quality is needed, a dedicated app can be used for outside contribution in a controlled environment – VT Guest.
+The most common method of connecting with remote participants for remote contribution is using the – a browser-based application that allows participants to contribute from virtually any device.
+If more quality is needed, a dedicated app can be used for outside contribution in a controlled environment – .

 A typical example is a remote commentary in sports.
 As with other examples, the commentator receives a low-latency program feed from the venue and reacts to it by contributing his feedback to the studio.